"The Holy Spirit is our harpist,

 These sessions are designed for both diploma and certificate programs.
 All classes are Credit/No Credit.
 Diploma students acquire 1.5 academic credits per course.
 Certificate acquire 0 credit.
 Learn more about the requirements for and differences between the Diploma and Certificate.

 We encourage students to come to our serene campus for at least two classes during their program.
 Students are able to have a more retreat-like experience and learn from face-to-face relationships in small groups, meals, and worship.
-If you are interested in enjoying the benefits of in-person training, contact the Housing Office for reservations.
-Please also advise us of your decision (firstname.lastname@example.org).
+If you are interested in enjoying the benefits of in-person training, please make lodging reservations here.
+Please also advise us of your decision at firstname.lastname@example.org.

 If it is not possible to come to San Anselmo, a fully online option is available.